omoefe-123/multiplication.sh/README.md

 ## Usage
    1. log into my ubutu server
    2. Create multiplication.sh and run the command Vim multiplication.sh
-   3. Start your shell scripting with following command `#!/bin/bash`
+   3. Start your shell scripting with the following command

+   `#!/bin/bash`

    4. after i can make the script executable at this stage by using the following command